Something broke between February and August 2025, and I have receipts.

 If AI tells you something about user behavior, confirm it with actual users.
 If AI generates a design pattern, check if it actually works in real products.

-The same UX thinking that makes you question assumptions in UX design education applies here: test, don’t assume.
+The same UX/UI design thinking that makes you question assumptions applies here: test, don’t assume.

 3. Keep Human-Created Reference Libraries

-Build a collection of design inspiration that you know comes from actual human designers working on real products.
+I built a collection of design inspiration that I know comes from actual human designers working on real products.
 Curate it manually.
 Reference it when AI output feels off.

 This is like maintaining a design system that doesn’t degrade over time, except it’s a reference system for your own judgment.